Must-Have Makeup Tools and Accessories

 To use a fleecy puff, wrap it around your middle and ring fingers, press it into the powder and then onto the back of your hand to remove excess.Then roll the puff over your face, working from forehead to chin.
 You’ll need to reload after about every three or four strokes.

-The sort of powder puff that comes with pressed powder is convenient for your purse, but shouldn't be swiped or wiped over your face.
+The sort of powder puff that comes with pressed powder is convenient for your purse, but shouldn't be swiped or wiped over the face.
 Instead, gently press it onto areas where you’ve accumulated shine.

 A fleecy puff or a brush can also be used for pressed powder.